 ‘He wished his companion good day and went off to the ship.
 But before the vessel had completed half the voyage, I don’t know what kind of error of navigation occurred but the ship’s bottom ran aground and she sank, taking all on board with her.
 This happened within sight of some of the other ships that had sailed on the same tide.
 And therefore, Pertelote my dear, you can see that there are many examples in old books that warn us to take dreams seriously.
 I tell you, there are some dreams you would be wise to take heed of.

 ‘Lo!
 Take the life of Saint Kenelm.
-He was King Kenulf’s son, the king of Mercia, and he saw his own murder in a dream.
+He was the son of Kenulf, and the King of Mercia, and he saw his own murder in a dream.
 He dreamed that he was going to be murdered and then he was, His nurse explained the dream's significance to him, for he was only seven years old, and urged him to be very vigilant; but being young and inexperienced, and also very holy, he made light of it.
 I would give my shirt that you had read his story, as I have.

-'What about Cresus, who was the king of Lydia? – didn’t he dream once that he sat upon a tree, which signified that he was going to be hanged?
+‘What about Cresus, who was the King of Lydia? – didn’t he dream once that he sat upon a tree, which signified that he was going to be hanged?
 And what about Andromache, the wife of Trojan Hector?
 She dreamed that her husband was going to be killed if he went into battle, and the very next day he was.
 She warned him, but to no avail.
 Hector went out to fight, regardless, and Achilles slew him.
-But this whole story is too long to tell, and besides, it’s nearly dawn so I haven't any more time at all.
-But I conclude, something nasty is going to happen if I'm not careful and I don’t give a fig for any of your laxatives; they are all poisonous and I defy them.
+But this whole story is too long to tell, and besides, it’s nearly dawn so I haven’t any more time.
+But I conclude that something nasty is going to happen to me if I’m not careful, and I don’t give a fig for any of your laxatives; they are all poisonous and I defy them.
 I don’t like them at all.

 With this, he flew off the beam with all his hens, for dawn was breaking.
 Soon, with a “chuk chuk”, he called them all over to where he was standing, because he had found some grain on the ground.
 He felt like a royal prince and all his fear was forgotten.
 He mounted Pertelote twenty times before the morning was half over and strutted about on his toes like a proud lion, never deigning once to put his feet flat upon the earth.
-He clucked when he found some corn scattered amongst the chicken shit and all his wives came running.
-But I shall leave this regal cockerel Chanticleer in his pasture, like a prince in his hall, and move on to his adventure.
+He clucked when he found some corn scattered amongst the chicken shit and all his wives came running up to him.
+But I shall leave this regal cock Chauntecleer in his pasture, like a prince in his hall, and move on to his adventure.

-When the month in which the world began, which is called March, was over, and, in fact, the third day of May had arrived, it happened that proud Chanticleer, his seven wives walking beside him, cast up his eyes to the bright sun, which had travelled a little over twenty-one degrees into the sign of Taurus and he knew by instinct, and by no other means, that it was now precisely nine o’clock in the morning.
-He gave out a beautiful cock-a-doodle-doo.
-'The sun has climbed forty-one degrees above the horizon, and a little more,' he cried.
-Then: ‘Madam Pertelote,' he said.
-'Listen to the beautiful singing of these birds and look at these lovely flowers growing on the ground.
-My heart is full of joy.’
+When the month in which the world began, which is called March, was over, and, in fact, this third day of May had arrived, it happened that proud Chauntecleer, his seven wives now walking beside him, cast up his eyes to the bright sun, which had travelled a little over twenty-one degrees into the sign of Taurus.
+And he knew by instinct, and by no other means, that it was now precisely nine o’clock in the morning, so he gave out a beautiful cock-a-doodle-doo.
+‘The sun has climbed forty-one degrees above the horizon, and a little more,’ he cried.
+Then: ‘Madam Pertelote,’ he said.
+‘Listen to the beautiful singing of these birds and look at these lovely flowers growing on the ground.
+My heart is full of joy!’

-But happiness always ends in woe.
-God knows, worldly joy is always short-lived.
+But happiness always ends in woe, God knows.
+Worldly joy is always short-lived.
 An orator, if he could write his speeches down, might record this in a chronicle as a fact.
 Let every wise man listen to me.
 This story is as true, I swear, as the one about Sir Lancelot of the Lake that women hold in such reverence.
-But let me return to what I was saying, for something terrible is about to happen.
+But I’ll return to what I was saying, for something terrible is about to happen.

 Oh faithless murderer, lurking in your hideout!
 Latter-day Judas!
 Imitator of the Greek Sinon, who persuaded King Priam of Troy to let in the wooden horse!
-Oh Chanticleer, a curse on that morning that you flew into the yard from the beams.
+Oh Chauntecleer, a curse on that morning that you flew into the yard from the beams.
 Your dream had warned you that this day was going to be perilous.
-But that which God foresees must necessarily happen I suppose; at least, this is the opinion of certain clerics.
-Recall to mind, all those of you who are learned, these great arguments and discussions that take place in the universities amongst many hundreds of men, although I haven't the intelligence to thresh out the wheat from the chaff like the holy doctor Saint Augustine, or Ancius Boetheus, or Bishop Branwardine of Oxford University.
-Whether God’s commendable foreknowledge constrains me necessarily to do a thing – which I could call simple necessity – or else, whether I have a free choice to do this thing or not, even though God knows what I am going to do before I do it, or whether God knows only the things that I might do, although I am not bound to do all of them – I won’t go into any of this, for my tale is about a cockerel.
-Unfortunately, Chanticleer took his wife’s advice if not her laxitives, disregarded his dream and went strutting about in his yard.
+But that which God foresees must necessarily happen, I suppose; at least, this is the opinion of certain clerics, and you may recall to mind, those of you who are learned, those great arguments and discussions that take place in the universities amongst many hundreds of men.
+I haven’t the intelligence to analyse them myself, or to thresh out the wheat from the chaff like the holy doctor Saint Augustine, or Ancius Boetheus, or Bishop Branwardine of Oxford University, but whether God’s commendable foreknowledge constrains me necessarily to do a thing – which I could call simple necessity – or else, whether I have a free choice to do this thing or not, even though God knows what I am going to do before I do it, or whether God knows only the things that I might do, although I am not bound to do all of them – I won’t go into any of this, for my tale is about a cockerel.
+Unfortunately, Chauntecleer took his wife’s advice, if not her laxatives.
+He disregarded his dream and went strutting about in his yard.
 Women’s advice is often wrong.
 A woman’s advice brought us sorrow at the very beginning and caused Adam to have to leave Paradise, where he had been very comfortable and happy.
-But since I don’t now whom I might offend if I disparage the advice of women, I will quickly move on.
+But since I don’t know whom I might offend if I disparage the advice of women, I will quickly move on.
 I’m only joking.
 Read what other authors have said on this subject.
-These are the cockeral’s words, not mine.
-I can see no harm in women, myself.
+These are the cockerel’s words, not mine.
+I see no harm in women, myself.

-Pertilote lay basking happily in the sun, in the dirt, alongside all her sisters.
-Chanticleer, without a care in the world, sang as happily as a mermaid – for Physiologus tells us for certain that mermaids are fine singers and enjoy singing.
-And it happened that, as Chanticleer glanced at a butterfly that was sitting on a weed, he suddenly became aware of the fox.
+Pertelote lay basking happily in the sun, in the dirt, alongside all her sisters.
+Chauntecleer, without a care in the world, sang as happily as a mermaid – for Physiologus tells us for certain that mermaids are fine singers and enjoy singing.
+And it happened that, as Chauntecleer glanced at a butterfly that was sitting on a weed, he suddenly became aware of the fox.
 At once, he lost all inclination to cry cock-a-doodle-doo but instead yelled cok, cok, cok and recoiled like a man who has been terrified by something.

 Naturally, an animal's instinct is to run away from his predator when he sees it, even though he may never have seen one like it before, but the fox said: 'Noble Sir, alas, where are you going?
 Are you afraid of me?
 I am your friend.
 If I intend you any harm or suffering may the devil take me.
 I haven't come to worry you but only to hear you crow.
 Your voice is as beautiful as that of an angel in heaven and you have more feeling for music than had Boetheus, or any other singer.
 Your esteemed father – God bless his soul – and also your mother, have visited my house, much to my great delight and I am very anxious that I should pay you a similar complement.
 Whatever men may say of singing, I would maintain – I’ll wager my very eyesight on it! – that, except for you, I have never heard anyone sing as well as your father did in the morning; he sang truly from the heart.
 And to make his voice even stronger and louder, he would close both his eyes, stand on the tips of his toes and stretch out his slender neck as far as it would go.